The 11 Best Diamond Jewels Ever Worn at the Academy Awards

 Finally, the Academy Awards are this Sunday!
-The Super Bowl of jewelry—not to mention, the most important awards show of the season—is airing on ABC at 8 p.m.
+The Super Bowl of jewellery—not to mention, the most important awards show of the season—is airing on ABC at 8 p.m.
 ET.
 And while it may not be total business as usual because of the pandemic, producers are still promising something special and glamorous.

 In anticipation of it all, we’re taking a look back at 11 of the best diamond jewels ever worn at the Academy Awards.
-Fun fact: way back in 1929 when the annual show first began, the diamond jewelry worn by celebrities was generally smaller in scale; the bijoux blitz that we know and love today was ignited in 1970 by Elizabeth Taylor, really heated up in the 1990s, and has grown bigger every year since.
+Fun fact: way back in 1929 when the annual show first began, the diamond jewellery worn by celebrities was generally smaller in scale; the bijoux blitz that we know and love today was ignited in 1970 by Elizabeth Taylor, really heated up in the 1990s, and has grown bigger every year since.

 1. Elizabeth Taylor in the Taylor Burton Diamond Necklace by Cartier, 1970

 The audience knew all the details of the big diamond jewel Elizabeth Taylor wore to announce the 1970 Best Picture Oscar.
 The 69.42 carat pear-shaped diamond made headline news around the world just a few months before the awards show when Richard Burton acquired it from Cartier for just over $1 million.
 The New York Daily News headline touted “Liz Gets That Peachy Pear.”
 Burton told The New York Times, “It’s just a present for Liz.”

 In the last several years, it has almost become routine for stars to wear diamond jewellery worth millions.
 But back in 1996, a jewel worth just $1 million was still newsworthy.
 Well, the 273 carat diamond necklace by Harry Winston that Angela Bassett sported was valued at a whopping $9 million.
 Attended by extra security, and reportedly so nervous about being left alone with it, she even had guards accompany her to the ladies’ room.